WICG/aom/explainer.md

 but would be interpreted by the screen reader, which would then call the `accessibilityPerformPress()` function on the element via the API.
 This is then routed back to the DOM as a `click` event by the browser.

+## Accessibility on the web platform today

+The web has rich support for making applications accessible, but only via a *declarative* API.

+Talk about options for making something accessible: either limit yourself to native elements that are already accessible, or use ARIA to make custom elements behave the same.
+However, there's essentially a one-to-one correspondence between the DOM and the accessibility tree presented to assistive technology.

+This is different than the situation on virtuall all native platforms.
+When writing a native app for a desktop or mobile operating system, there are *low-level* accessibliity APIs that make it possible to customize exactly how the application interfaces with assistive technology.

+Note that native platforms often have *high-level* accessibility APIs, too - just like the web platform provides.
+Changing the accessible text label for an image is often just a single line of code and doesn't require subclassing.
+However, when the high-level APIs are insufficient, the low-level APIs give the developer total control over optimizing the accessible experience.

+Since the web is missing this low-level API, it leads to significant gaps:

+* Web apps that push the boundaries of what's possible on the web struggle to make them accessible because the APIs aren't yet sufficient.
+* New web platform features aren't fully accessible or don't interact well with existing accessibility APIs, forcing developers to choose between using new standard or remaining accessible.

+A low-level API would bridge that gap, allowing authors to bypass artificial limitations or bugs in the platform and provide a custom accessible experience where necessary.

+Note that we don't expect or encourage the average web developer to want or need a low-level accessibility API for most things.
+Most of the time, declarative markup works great.
+However, the impact should not be underestimated.
+A small number of developers maintain the JavaScript frameworks and widget libraries that power the vast majority of web apps, and accessibility is a key goal of most of these frameworks and libraries.
+A low-level API would allow them to work around bugs and limitations and provide a clean high-level interface for developers that "just works".

 ## Use cases